Hood Hundred

 Hood Hundred Course Details

-This 100.1 mile course offers a world-class scenic tour of Mt.
-Hood, with fantastic crew access, well-appointed aid stations and great local and regional volunteer support.
+This 100 mile course offers a world-class scenic tour of Mt.
+Hood’s high country and its dryer, sunnier eastern backcountry, with fantastic crew access, well-appointed aid stations and exceptional volunteer support.
 The course format is a lollipop loop-style route—essentially a 20 mile outbound stem from Mt.
-Hood Meadows to a massive 60 mile figure eight loop, then the 20 mile return to Mt.
+Hood Meadows to a dynamic 60 mile figure eight loop, then the 20 mile ridgeline return to Mt.
 Hood Meadows for the finish.
-Awe-inspiring views and trails await along this challenging and incredibly diverse course!
+This is a true mountain ultra, with a suprisingly fast first half and a sneaky tough back half.
+Awe-inspiring views, trails and community support await along this challenging and incredibly diverse course!

 Race Timeline